-This year we are using the LCAP to meet the federal requirements for the SPSA.
-An additional action was included to describe the Title 1 program for parent engagement and uses of those funds under this goal.
+: This year we are using the LCAP to meet the federal requirements for the SPSA.
+Additional actions were included to describe the Title 1 program and uses of those funds under this goal.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.